jmnicolescu/packer-tce-oracle-linux/README.md

 Tanzu Community Edition deployment options:

-- #1 - TCE Deployment to Docker
+- Deployment #1 - TCE Deployment to Docker
-- - Deploy TCE Management Cluster to Docker as the target infrastructure provider
+    - Deploy TCE Management Cluster to Docker as the target infrastructure provider
-- - Deploy TCE Workload Cluster
+    - Deploy TCE Workload Cluster

 - #2 - TCE Deployment to vSphere
 - - Deploy TCE Management Cluster to vSphere as the target infrastructure provider